 function and the original recv

 function which may trigger the IO manager.
+We adopt this approach for Windows.
+Note that timeout

 .

-Approach 4: callbacks of the IO/Timer manager
+Approach 3: callbacks of the IO/Timer manager

 Michael Snoyman suggested to use a pair of callbacks for the IO and Timer managers.

-Then the main code sets a callback to the IO manager asking to put data
+Then the main code sets a callback to the IO manager asking to put data to oneTVar

 when available.